Review Important Safety Guidelines

 An Integral & Long-Term Commitment to Conservation.

-Unmatched focus on Rescue and Conservation
+Unmatched focus on Conservation and Science

 Jody Westberg, a member of SeaWorld San Diego’s rescue team, explains how humans impact ocean environments and why rescue teams serve as a crucial line of defense for some of marine life’s most insurmountable threats.